Lagoon Edge Reserve upgrade Panmure

 Improved sightlines

-Some unnecessary fencing and the existing public toilets will be relocated to create better views of the lagoon.
+Some unnecessary fencing and the existing public toilets have been relocated to create better views of the lagoon.

-This will be located next to the public carpark and bike parking.
+This is located next to the public carpark and bike parking.

 The creation of new spaces

-To cater to a range of users there will be a new area for children and families and a new terraced lawn area with panoramic views of the lagoon.
+To cater to a range of users there is a new area for children and families and a new terraced lawn area with panoramic views of the lagoon.

 New landscaping and native trees